stefanofusai/ldp-lab/erlang/exams/cheatsheet.md

 - **Command**: `Pid = spawn(list_to_atom("nodename@" ++ HostName), module, function, [args])`
 - **Description**: Spawn a given `module:function` on a specified node.
 The node is determined by combining the nodename with the HostName.

+## Spawning a Process and Linking to It

+- **Command**: `Pid = spawn_link(module, function, [args])`
+- **Description**: Spawn a given `module:function` and link to it.
+This allows the client process to receive an exit signal if the spawned process terminates.
+Note that the spawned process must be set as a system process to handle the exit signal without terminating.

 ## Starting an Erlang Shell on a Node